dileepv112/Tic_Tac_Toe_23/README.md

 The Tic Tac Toe game Android app is open-source and distributed under the MIT License.
 Feel free to use the code for personal or commercial purposes.

-#Acknowledgements

-The Tic Tac Toe game Android app is inspired by the classic paper-and-pencil game.
-Special thanks to the Android community for resources and tutorials.

 #Contact

 For any questions or inquiries, please contact [211b112@juetguna.in].